Visiting Maui During COVID: What You Need To Know

 IS MAUI OPEN TO VISITORS?

 YES!
 Maui’s tourism industry closed in late March 2020 when the Hawaiian islands went into lockdown to curb the virus.
-At that time, the state of Hawaii asked visitors not to come to the islands and instituted a mandatory quarantine for anyone arriving into Hawaii since then has been required to undergo a mandatory quarantine, now reduced from 14 to 10 days.
-However, since October 2020 Hawaii has been open to visitors with pre-travel COVID testing required.
+At that time, the state of Hawaii asked visitors not to come to the islands and instituted a mandatory quarantine for anyone arriving into Hawaii.
+The mandatory quarantine was initially set to 14-days in October 2020, then 10-days in December 2020, and finally 5-days in January 2022.